haskell-org/summer-of-haskell/README.md

 #### Modern method (Cabal 2.4 and newer)

-This is the recommended method and at time of writing is known to work with GHC 7.10.3 through GHC 8.6.3.
+This is the recommended method and at the time of writing is known to work with GHC 7.10.3 through GHC 8.6.3.

     cabal v2-run exes -- preview